sfu-db/connector-x/README.md

 In conclusion, ConnectorX uses up to **3x** less memory and **11x** less time.

-## How does ConnectorX achieve a lightening speed while keeps the memory footprint low?
+## How does ConnectorX achieve a lightening speed while keeping the memory footprint low?

 We observe that existing solutions more or less do data copy multiple times when downloading the data.
 Additionally, implementing a data intensive application in Python brings additional cost.